dhruv1503/first-github-repository/README.md

 ## First edit from my local text editor!!!!
  Now I realize the scare of git is sometimes way more than the complexity of using Git and Github repositories itself!!

+ ## How to create a new branch?
+ A new branch is usually made to develop side features and not make them interfere with the original code so as to not break it from any error.
+There can be other use cases too.
+Some commands are :-

+ 1. branch : It is used to show the developer in which branch the local machine connected to.
+ 2. checkout - <branch-name> : It is used to change to the "branch-name" branch.
+It works only if the branch has been created previously.